What is Stamaril?

 If you have a high risk of exposure to yellow fever, you may need to receive the vaccine even if you have an allergy to eggs or chicken products.
 Your doctor can give you the vaccine in several small doses to avoid an allergic reaction.

-In special cases, a doctor or health official may determine that a child between 6 and 9 months old should receive a yellow fever vaccine.
+In special cases, a doctor or health official may determine that a child between 6 and 9 months old should receive a Stamaril.
 Children younger than 6 months old should not receive this vaccine.

-To make sure yellow fever vaccine is safe for you, tell your doctor if you have ever had:
+To make sure Stamaril is safe for you, tell your doctor if you have ever had:

 a neurologic disorder or disease affecting the brain (or if this was a reaction to a previous vaccine);